guibacellar/TEx/docs/index.md

 !!! warning "BETA VERSION"

-    Please note that this project has been in beta for a few weeks, so it is possible that you may encounter bugs that have not yet been mapped out.
+    Please note that V0.3.0 are the latest beta version for this project, so it is possible that you may encounter bugs that have not yet been mapped out.
     I kindly ask you to report the bugs at: [https://github.com/guibacellar/TEx/issues](https://github.com/guibacellar/TEx/issues)

 <!-- REQUIREMENTS -->